 The video is really a treat to watch while you listen to his voice and read the lyrics.
 It's a compilation of fan-sent imagery and videos of memories that take place during the sunrise and sunset, and it's really well done.

-Again, this is some simple yet effective creativity at play that reels you in and gets you thinking about some bittersweet memories you have with someone you may have loved and lost.
+Again, this simple yet effective creativity at play reels you in and gets you thinking about some bittersweet memories you have with someone you may have loved and lost.

 If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.